Santilopezc/AI-Language-Learning/README.md

 ## Features

-- Support for multiple languages (Spanish, French, German, Italian, Japanese, Mandarin Chinese)
+- Support for multiple languages (Spanish, French, German, Italian, Japanese, Mandarin Chinese, Polish)
 - Two chat modes:
   - Free Conversation: Chat about any topic you want
   - Role Play: Practice specific scenarios like ordering at a restaurant or buying train tickets